materialsvirtuallab/matgl/docs_src/index.md

 2. I am getting errors with `matgl.load_model()`!

-   Answer: The most likely reason is that you have a cached older version of the model cached.
-Refactoring models is common to ensure the best implementation.
+   Answer: The most likely reason is that you have a cached older version of the model.
+We often refactor models to ensure the best implementation.
 This can usually be solved by updating your matgl to the latest version and clearing your cache using:

    ```bash